Make it work, Make it right, Make it fast

 I support the software development strategy of make it work, make it right, make it fast.
 This is a quote from Kent Beck, common in the software industry.
 I interpret this quote as let us make sure our most basic solution solves the problem at hand before investing any more time than necessary.

 Make it work

 Not all solutions to a problem are pretty.
-This may mean little to no tests, poor performance, janky code, etc. Sometimes we just need a solution to a problem that shows that the problem can be solved.
-We want to make sure the problem is solvable albeit with a less than desirable solution.
+This may mean little to no tests, poor performance, ugly code, etc. Sometimes we just need a solution to a problem that shows that the problem can be solved.
+We want to make sure the problem is solvable albeit, with a less than desirable solution.

-An example where I implement a 'make it work' solution in code, is often in the area of user input or user navigation in my applications.
+An example where I implement a 'make it work' solution in code is often in user input or user navigation in my applications.
 Instead of relying on the user, I will hard-code the exact data I want.
 I want to encourage a happy path solution and test my application under only the best-case scenario.
-This will tell me if under the most ideal conditions whether or not my solution even works.
+This will tell me if in the most ideal conditions whether my solution even works.
 If my code does not work for this, the solution will have no hope in the edge cases and no reason to continue on with the work.
 I would then focus my 'make it work' code on implementing a different solution until I get it right.

 Make it right

-If we can show the problem can be solved with a 'make it work' solution we can move onto steps to make it right.
-This includes tests, proper syntax, good naming conventions, extensibility, and the like.
+Once we learn the problem can be solved with a 'make it work' solution, we can move onto steps to make it right.
+This includes tests, proper syntax, good naming conventions, and extensibility.

-We want to remove any hard-coded data, we want to start thinking about the edge cases, and we definitely need to have tests around the code.
-For testing make sure to comment out code or remove code to see a failing test.
+We want to remove any hard-coded data; we want to think about the edge cases, and we definitely need to have tests around the code.
+For testing, comment out code or remove code to see a failing test.
 Never trust a test during this stage unless you see it failing first for the right reason.

 Our code should be bulletproof at the end of the 'make it right' stage.
 We should not feel any hesitations about presenting this code to a user from the standpoint of introducing a bug.
 A 'make it right' solution should be production-ready.